dipen-yadav/dipen-yadav.github.io/_pages/about.md

 ---

-Hi, I am <b>Alexandra Chronopoulou</b>.
+Hi, I am Alexandra!
 I am a fourth (and final) year PhD student in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.en.uni-muenchen.de/index.html) advised by [Alex Fraser](https://www.cis.uni-muenchen.de/~fraser/).
 My research is in natural language processing and machine learning.
 I am interested in self-supervised training for supervised (and unsupervised) machine translation and domain adaptation, mainly using monolingual or cross-lingual language models.
 My most recent research focuses on parameter-efficient methods for transfer learning.

 Currently, I am an Applied Scientist Intern at Amazon Web Services ([AWS](https://aws.amazon.com/machine-learning/language/)) in Santa Clara, California, working with with the AI human language tecnhology group.